Chicken Vegetable Ramen Bowl

 - 1/2 medium onion, chopped

-- 1-inch piece ginger, finely chopped
+- 1-inch piece ginger, peeled and finely chopped

 - 3 tablespoons soy sauce